About the Assessor

 "I am grateful for the opportunity and responsibility to serve the citizens of Tulsa County as your Tulsa County Assessor."

-John A. Wright was elected Tulsa County Assessor and officially took office December 1, 2018.
-Prior to that, John served with the Assessor’s Office for eight years.
+John A. Wright was elected Tulsa County Assessor and officially took office for his first term on December 1, 2018.
+Subsequently, he was re-elected in 2022 for his second four-year term.
+Previously, Assessor Wright served on the preceding Assessor's Executive Staff for eight years.

-While the fundamentals of property appraisal are unchanged the job has become more technical, statistical, analytical, and complex over recent years.
-John Wright has the training and experience to meet these new challenges.
-His background includes:
+While the fundamentals of property appraisal are unchanged, the job has become more technical, statistical, analytical, and complex over recent years.
+John Wright has invested in professional development, training, and has the experience required to meet these new challenges.

-- Assessment Administration Specialist (AAS) - Conferred by the International Association of Assessing Officers, September 2018
+- Assessment Administration Specialist (AAS) - Conferred by the International Association of Assessing Officers in September 2018

-- Advanced Assessor Accreditation - Oklahoma Tax Commission, Awarded June 2011
+- Advanced Assessor Accreditation - Awarded June 2011 by the Oklahoma Tax Commission

-- Initial Assessor Accreditation - Oklahoma Tax Commission, Achieved and Awarded February 2011
+- Initial Assessor Accreditation - Achieved and Awarded February 2011 by the Oklahoma Tax Commission

 - Member, Oklahoma House of Representatives - House District 76, 1998-2010